Laryngomalacia: Diagnosis

-The physician will ask some questions about the baby's health problems and may recommend a flexible laryngoscopy to further evaluate the infant's condition.
+In some cases, diagnosis can be made by history and physical examination by a physician.
+The physician may recommend a flexible laryngoscopy to further evaluate the infant's condition.
+A flexible laryngoscopy allow direct visualization of the laryngeal structures during inspiration and expiration.
+This may reveal collapse of the collapse of the arytenoids or epiglottis during inspiration.
+The omega shaped epiglottis may be visualized.
+This procedure may be done while awake or under general anesthesia or sedation.
+If done on an awake infant this can be completed in an otolaryngology office (Ear, Nose, and Throat physician).
+It has been found that completing this technique under anesthesia resulted in a sensitivity and specificity of 100%.

 Additional testing can be done to confirm the diagnoses including; flexible fiberoptic laryngoscopy, airway fluoroscopy, direct laryngoscopy and bronchoscopy.

 Treatment

 Time is the only treatment necessary in more than 90% of infant cases.
 In other cases, surgery may be necessary.
 Most commonly, this involves cutting the aryepiglottic folds to let the supraglottic airway spring open.
 Trimming of the arytenoid cartilages or the mucosa/ tissue over the arytenoid cartilages can also be performed as part of the supraglottoplasty.
 Supraglottoplasty can be performed bilaterally (on both the left and right sides at the same time), or be staged where only one side is operated on at a time.
+This surgery has a success rate of 94%.

 Treatment of gastroesophageal reflux disease can also help in the treatment of laryngomalacia, since gastric contents can cause the back part of the larynx to swell and collapse even further into the airway.
-In some cases, a temporary tracheostomy may be necessary.
+In some cases, a temporary tracheostomy may be necessary in more severe cases.

 Prognosis

 Laryngomalacia becomes symptomatic after the first few months of life (2–3 months), and the stridor may get louder over the first year, as the child moves air more vigorously.
-Most of the cases resolve spontaneously and fewer than 15% of the cases will need surgical intervention.
-Parents need to be supported and educated about the condition.
+Most of the cases resolve spontaneously by 2 years of age and fewer than 10% of the cases will need surgical intervention.

-Epidemiology

-Although this is a congenital lesion, airway sounds typically begin at age 4–6 weeks.
-Until that age, inspiratory flow rates may not be high enough to generate the sounds.
-Symptoms typically peak at age 6–8 months and remit by age 2 years.

-Late-onset laryngomalacia may be a distinct entity, which can present after age of 2 years.